How to manage hair loss due to stress?

 ➡️ Concentrated in Cynatine® HNS, a patented highly bioavailable keratin that strengthens the fiber, increases volume, and reduces breakage.

-3. Detox Microcirculation
+3. Microcirculation Detox

 Keratin Absolute

-The SOS anti-hair loss treatment to repair, strengthen, and protect the fiber.
+The SOS anti-hair loss treatment to repair, strengthen, and protect the fiber

 The keratin treatment Absolu de Kératine offers an exceptional concentration of patented pure keratin, identical to that which naturally composes our hair.